namor5772/ASXscraper/README.md

   ```
 - If not already installed you should see something like this in the terminal window
 ![alt text](images/OpenpyxlInstall.png "Selenium Install")
+- You can confirm installation analagously to Selenium above.

+## Install the Chrome Drive

+This an interface used by Selenium to control the Chrome browser.